nwutils/nwjs-shell-builder/README.md

 Building: `$ ./node-webkit-build.sh --build` - this will build all platforms and output _.zip_ files in release directory (called _output_ by default)

-Cleaning: `$ ./node-webkit-build.sh --clean` - this will clean everything script created to start the build proces over
+Cleaning: `$ ./node-webkit-build.sh --clean` - this will clean everything script created to start the build process over

 ### License